 Race track operators now believe in the predictions days and weeks in advance as do racers and fans.
 Events are now being postponed or rescheduled eight to 24 hours and in some rare cases days in advance of the gates opening because of predicted bad weather.

-It now appears that the credibility of today’s meteorologists has become more of fact and something to trust, than a prediction or a guess.
+It now appears that the credibility of today’s meteorologists has become more of a fact and something to trust, than a prediction or a guess, thanks to the advanced weather stations built by firms like KestrelMet (click here for more information regarding the tools).

 The prediction of the weather, especially days in advance, has come a long way, but it is not 100% accurate.
 There are, however, so many more outlets tracking weather today than just the local newspaper, radio or television reports as in the past.